 - Develop 3 on-the-job learning goals with your supervisor that focus on new job-related knowledge or skills.

-- Meet with your assigned Work Experience instructor at least twice during the semester via zoom
+- Meet with your assigned Work Experience instructor at least twice during the semester in-person or with the exception on zoom

 - Write a 3-page report about your experience in the course.

-- Complete 1 work-related seminars or activities (offered online)
+- Complete 1 work-related workshop or activities (offered online)

 - Keep track of total hours worked for reporting to your Assigned Instructor at your 2nd job site visit.

 - ONCE ENROLLED - WORK GOAL EXPECTATIONS